monkeydluffy772/racedetector/docs/USAGE_GUIDE.md

 A: Likely a bug in AST instrumentation.
 Please report with code sample.

 **Q: Program runs but no race detected**
-A: Phase 6A MVP doesn't detect races yet (foundation only).
-Phase 2 (Q1 2026) will add detection.
+A: If your program has no data races, the detector won't report anything (correct behavior).
+Try the examples/dogfooding demo to verify detection works.

 ### Contributing

 **Q: How can I contribute?**
-A: See [CONTRIBUTING.md](../CONTRIBUTING.md) (future).
-Currently a solo research project, will open for contributions after Path B completion.
+A: See [CONTRIBUTING.md](../CONTRIBUTING.md).
+We welcome bug reports, test cases, documentation improvements, and code contributions!

 **Q: Can I use this in my company?**
 A: Yes!
-MIT/Apache 2.0 license (TBD).
-Currently in alpha, recommend waiting for Phase 2 completion (Q1 2026).
+BSD 3-Clause license.
+Production-ready for testing and development.
+Not recommended for production deployments.

 **Q: Is there a roadmap?**
 A: Yes!
-See [PRODUCTION_ROADMAP.md](PRODUCTION_ROADMAP.md) for full 12-month plan.
+See [ROADMAP.md](../ROADMAP.md) for development roadmap and upcoming features.

 ---